About

 Literacy changes lives.
 Our mission is to empower people and strengthen community through education.

 While Allen County is fortunate to have excellent academic options from pre-school through college and beyond, there are 55,000 adults without a high school degree or basic English proficiency skills; only 4% are enrolled in a literacy program.
-These adults are more likely to be unemployed, under-employed, impoverished, or incarcerated, which can result in community challenges such as increased crime rates and decreased employment, self-sufficiency, and dignity.
+These adults are more likely to be unemployed, under-employed, or stuck in low-wage jobs.
+Literacy and workforce development are deeply connected: without strong reading, writing, and math skills, adults struggle to qualify for training programs or move into family-sustaining careers.

-TLA takes an individualized approach to teaching, knowing that adults come with unique experiences and histories.
-Since 1972, The Literacy Alliance has helped 16,000+ adults improve their skills to work, live and raise their families.
-This includes the 2,200+ adults who received their high school equivalency diplomas after studying with us.
+Since 1972, The Literacy Alliance has helped 16,000+ adults improve their skills to work, live, and raise their families—including 2,200+ adults who earned their high school equivalency diplomas after studying with us.
+Each achievement represents more than academic progress; it is a step toward workforce participation, career growth, and community resilience.

 History